 An accurate measurement of your current inventory is a crucial data point.
 Ensure that it is correct before establishing the inventory needed to support specific service levels.
 Next, determine the policies that will apply to each product.
 You must also factor in lead time.

 Leading supply chain planning software automatically performs these calculations based on the demand forecast for the specific item, inventory policy, and lead time.
 The supply chain planning solution calculates the needed raw materials or products needed.
 Now, the planner can model different service levels, perhaps see if the stock out probability changes if a more profitable inventory policy is selected, for example.
 What-if scenarios are where planners add the most value.

 Bringing it all together

 With definitions established, current inventory levels known, and inventory policies defined, planners can begin testing a myriad of scenarios (as long as they have a nimble supply chain planning platform).
 This ability stretches into the Finance office as well.
 With a true IBP platform, financial analysts can see the end-to-end financial impacts of demand changes, inventory strategy selections, purchase cost impacts, and more.
-Further, organizations can now effectively develop unique inventory strategies based on a variety of drivers, including demand profiles (like intermittent demand items).
+By optimizing service and inventory levels, organizations can now effectively develop unique inventory strategies based on a variety of drivers, including demand profiles (like intermittent demand items).